Scott-Imandt/FTR-RK-Software/README.md

-# FTR-RK-Software
+# RemoteKeys-Software
-This is the C Software for windows that communicates and executes commands sent from a FTR-RK Embeded device
+This is the C Software for Windows that communicates and executes commands sent from a RemoteKeys Embedded device